 The Code encompasses twenty qualitative criteria in the four areas of strategy, process management, environment and society.
 These criteria are supplemented with industry-specific, quantitative performance indicators.
 In a Declaration of Conformity to the Code, companies declare the extent to which they are meeting the criteria.

-In 2013 and 2014, GIZ submitted a Declaration of Conformity to the Sustainability Code, as well as disclosed its compliance with the criteria in the relevant corporate reports.
+In 2013, 2014 und 2015, GIZ submitted a Declaration of Conformity to the Sustainability Code, as well as disclosed its compliance with the criteria in the relevant corporate reports.